 Who are the most famous Georgian street artists?

 Giorgi Gagoshidze, known as Gagosh, is another artist who creates stencils, street poetry, illustrations, and mosaics that will catch an eye.
-The majority of his street art in Tbilisi carries protests of social issues, including the shortage of green spaces, gender equality, air pollution, labor rights, Russian occupation, social stigmas, and the inconvenience of the capital for disabled, to name a few.
+The majority of his street art in Tbilisi carries protests of social issues, including the shortage of green spaces, gender equality, air pollution, labor rights, Russian occupation, social stigmas, and the inconvenience of the capital for the disabled, to name a few.

 Bacha Khoperia, recognized as Dr. Love, makes stencil street art in Tbilisi since 2010.
 He has become very popular with this multi-layer, textual, and color murals carrying pop-cultural references shown in a humorous or critical context.
 However, his main aim is to spread the love with his art.